kayex/chalmers-chop/README.md

 # Usage
 Chalmer's Chop exposes both a binary for outputting menus as JSON as well as a Go API.
 Fetches both weekly menus and more detailed daily menus.

-A full list of the RSS feeds used to fetch menus can be found [here](https://github.com/kayex/chalmers-chop/blob/master/config/static.go).

 ## Go API
 ```go
 import (